 - Be prepared for wear and tear on your car.
 Wear and tear on your vehicle can also be costly, although this might not be an immediate concern when you start driving.

 - Understand how cleaning fees work.
 Make sure you know how to collect a cleaning fee if someone vomits or makes a mess in your vehicle, and what steps are required to preserve evidence.

-If you’re not sure if driving for Uber is right for you, there’s no time like the present to give it a try.
-You can follow the Uber blog for the company’s latest tips and advice to maximize your earnings and make the most of the time you spend in your car.
+If you believe driving for Uber is right for you, there’s no time like the present.
+Visit the company website and read the Uber blog for tips and advice on maximizing earnings and making the most of the time you spend in your car.

 - 13 Signs You Need a New Job — Fast

 - 94 Money-Making Skills You Can Learn in Less Than a Year

 - How Does Your Salary Measure Up to the Average American Income?

 - 30 Legitimate Ways to Make Some Quick Cash This Year

 This article has been updated with additional reporting since its original publication.